ioverho/ioverho.github.io/content/blog/vocab_generation.md

 We want each of the $m$ `VocabReader` instances to be roughly in sync throughout the iterations, while ensuring that we can stop iterating once we exceed the alphabetic order of the token we're looking for.
 This is where the `peek` and `keep` methods come into play.
 When choosing a token to process, we can iterate through all the `VocabReader` and use `peek` to find the token with the smallest alphabetic order.
 Then we use `keep` to fetch its count, increase the pointer by 1, and iterate through all $m-1$ remaining `VocabReader` instances and use `find` to fetch the count of that token in the other lists.

-At this point we have thus expended very little memory to storing the vocabularies, while ensuring that the additional processing cost is as little as possible.
+At this point we have a very low memory footprint for storing the vocabularies, while the additional processing cost incurred remains as low as possible.
+What we haven't covered yet is storing the intermediate vocabularies efficiently.

 ## Putting it all together

-Ultimatel, all we want is a vocabulary list of tokens with at most length `n_{\text{max_terms}}`.
+Ultimately, all we want is a vocabulary list of tokens with at most length `n_{\text{max_terms}}`.
 We can process the intermediate vocabularies fairly efficiently, but we still need to track and store the large collated vocabulary somehow.
-For that we only need two more, relatively simple data structures.
+For that, we only need two more, relatively simple data structures.

 1. **Heap**: quickly insert tokens into a 'sorted' vocabulary, with $\mathcal{O}(1)$ access to the least frequent tokens.
 Python implements this through the `heapq` module.